 If you’re just getting started, it can be difficult if your fanbase is still in its infancy.
 Instead, look to similar artists and learn who their audience is.
 As you build an audience, continue to monitor their interests and habits.

-As you start to utilize paid advertising, apply the data you’ve gathered about your audience.
+As you start to utilize paid advertising, apply the data you’ve gathered about your target audience.
 The better you can target them, the further you can stretch your ad dollars.

 3. Collect Email Addresses